evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part2/Beginner-Tutorial-Part2-Overview.md

 <br>Taking our new game online and letting players try it out.
 ```

 In Part Two of the Evennia Beginner Tutorial, we'll take a step back to plan the type of tutorial game that you will create.
-This part id more 'theoretical' in that you won't do any hands-on programming.
+This part is more 'theoretical' in that we won't do any hands-on programming.

 In the process, we'll address the common questions of "where to start" and "what to think about" when creating a multiplayer online text game.